-The Islamic Republic of Iran has formally moved to recognize mining of digital currencies a legitimate economic activity, but miners are not entirely happy with the regulations being promulgated.
+The Islamic Republic of Iran has formally moved to recognize Cryptocurrency Mining of digital currencies a legitimate economic activity, but miners are not entirely happy with the regulations being promulgated.
 According to a news report published by Al Jazeera, the government took an official position on cryptocurrency use in Iran after being urged to look into the matter by legislators who are mostly against it.

 Regulations for Cryptocurrency Mining Operations in Iran